-The following weightings were used in this study to produce the combined introduction pathway heatmap (Figure 5.6).
+The following weightings were used in this study to produce the combined introduction pathway heatmap (Figure 6).
 These weightings were adapted from the EEA (EEA 2019b) metadata table which identified the percentage of non-indigenous species introductions associated with different pathways of introduction in the Celtic Sea.
 This percentage has been used as a proxy for the comparative risk between different introduction pathways.
 The EEA recognises shipping, including recreational boating, as the main vector of introduction, therefore commercial shipping and recreational boating have been combined for the purposes of this heatmap.
-The metadata table did not provide a separate weighting for offshore activities or fishing, however, weightings have been based on the EEA (2019b) "Transport stowaway" breakdown detailing the number of introductions associated with offshore oil and gas platforms, dredging and angling or fishing equipment.
+The metadata table did not provide a separate weighting for offshore activities, however, weightings have been based on the EEA (2019b) "Transport stowaway" breakdown detailing the number of introductions associated with offshore oil and gas platforms, dredging and angling or fishing equipment.

 - Commercial shipping and recreational boating (combined) = 55.6%

-- Aquaculture = 34.6%
+- Shellfish gathering/ production = 34.6%

-- Fishing = 3.6%

 - Offshore activities = 1.1%